jspmccain/R_to_Py_Dictionary/README.md

 The quality of this is tied with the quality of the "dictionary" you use.
 The one I have uploaded here is just a personal entry, obviously I'm still learning Python!

 This is probably better as a shiny app or something, but that's for future me to think about.

+*This is part of a larger effort that I'm trying to document my struggles of learning new concepts and tools.
+The aim is to re-examine those struggles if I'm ever teaching the concept*